Get Started Searching CINAHL

 Word of Warning

-Read the sections below before you use the Add to Folder feature or copy an article's link.
+Read the sections on the next page before you use the Add to Project feature or copy an article's link.

 These features do not work the way most people expect them to, and some students have lost hours of work because they didn't understand how these features work.
 (The library doesn't have any control over these features -- we'd change them if we did!).